EOSC-CZ/sablona-dokumentace/NMA-en/guides/repository-communities.md

 See [Requisities of depositors](../organizational-documents/requisities-of-depositors.md) for guidance how to depost your records.

-See [Collection policy](../statutory-documents/collection-policy.md) for description of the data sources and resource types collected.
+See [Content understandability](../technical-documentation/content-understandability.md)  for information about metadata format and machine readability.